Roscrea: Early modern period to 19th century

 Roscrea Poor law union was declared in 1839 and covered an area of 242 sqmi; 37 'Guardians' oversaw the operations of Union.
 The Union was responsible for a population of 61,374 in 1831 – it covered Bourney, Borrisnafarney, Killea, Killevinogue, Rathnaveoge, Roscrea, Agahancon, Cullenwale, Dunkerrin, Ettagh, Kilcommon, Kilmurry, Roscomroe, Shinrone, Borris-in-Ossory, Doanmore, Eirke, Kyle and Rathdowney until after boundary changes following the famine in 1853 (spellings of placenames are repeated from original records).
 A new Roscrea Union workhouse was erected on a 6 acre site around 1.5 km outside of the town on the Templemore road adjacent to Corville.
 The workhouse could accommodate up to 700 'inmates' and was declared fit for the reception of paupers in March 1842; it received its first admissions during May 1842.
 During the famine, an additional 200 people were accommodated in the workhouse and a fever hospital was built on the site around this time.
 A large graveyard, probably containing the remains of hundreds of people who died in the Great Famine, was situated behind the workhouse to the south of Kennedy Park.
 The workhouse was partially demolished and altered, it became a fever hospital and a 'County Home"for the 'aged and infirm".
 It was closed in 1985/6 and demolished c.
 1991.

+Demographics

-The population of Roscrea appears to have reached its height in the 1830s (see below).
+While the population of Roscrea appeared to have reached its maximum in the 1830s (see below), this was exceeded in the 2022 census of Ireland.
 In 1885 a wool merchant from the neighbouring town of Birr reported to the House of Commons Select Committee on Industries (Ireland) that in the early decades of the 19th century 1,000 men were employed in Roscrea as weavers and wool combers, but that by the early 1880s this number had dropped to just 2.

 Historical and Current Population of Roscrea:

+In 2022, there were 5,542 people residing in Roscrea.
+In 2022, according to the CSO, the town is 72.4% White Irish and 2.7% Irish Traveller, 14.9% White of any other background, 0.3% Black, 2.05% Asian, 0.9% any other racial background, and 5.5% not stated.